ansys/pyprimemesh/README.md

 you can create issues to report bugs and request new features.
-On the [PyPrimeMesh Discussions](https://github.com/ansys/pyprimemesh/discussions) page or the [Discussions](https://discuss.ansys.com/) page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
+On the [PyPrimeMesh Discussions](https://github.com/ansys/pyprimemesh/discussions) page or the [Discussions](https://discuss.ansys.com/) page on the Ansys Developer portal, you can post your questions, share ideas, and get community feedback.

 To reach the project support team, email [pyansys.core@ansys.com](mailtto:pyansys.core@ansys.com).